garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

 |

-Image of Application development - Creating Service for each use case
+Image of Application development - Creating Service for each use event
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Following is the iamge of application development when creating a Service(BLogic) for each event.